NatCATModeling/R4H2O/manuscript/3_case_study_1.md

 The data is extracted from a real system but modified to provide more variability in the data.
 The names of the towns were randomly generated using the [Fantasy Names Generator](https://www.fantasynamegenerators.com/town_names.php) website.

 This file contains samples for turbidity, [Escherichia coli](https://en.wikipedia.org/wiki/Escherichia_coli) and [trihalomethanes](https://en.wikipedia.org/wiki/Trihalomethane) (THMs).
 E Coli is a coliform bacterium that can cause gastroenteritis.
-THMs are chemical compounds that are predominantly formed as a by-product when chlorine is used to disinfect drinking water.
+THMs are a group of chemical compounds that are predominantly formed as a by-product when chlorine is used to disinfect drinking water.
 Turbidity was described in detail earlier in the case study description.

 The Victorian *Safe Drinking Water Regulations* sets limits for each of these three parameters:
 * *Escherichia coli*: All samples of drinking water collected are found to contain no Escherichia coli per 100 millilitres of drinking water, except false positive samples.